 Prerequisite: Students will be recommended to take advanced courses based on State assessments and standardized testing scores.
-Chemistry "B" or better, Algebra I "C" or better No documented violations of lab safety in any science course No documented violations of school rules for field trips
+Needs a 3 on the biology end of course exam and earn C or better in Algebra I. No documented violations of lab safety in any science course.
+No documented violations of school rules for field trips Fee: None